The very latest in clean-burning technology!

 - Particulate (Dust) Emissions.
 Less than 40mg per cubic metre.
 Again, a dramatic reduction in the current levels of particulates allowable under current EU standards will be required.

 - Organic Gaseous Carbon compounds (OCG) and Nitrogen Oxides.
-Both these contributors to poor air quality have been limited further by the new Ecodesign parameters.
+The new Ecodesign parameters have further restricted both contributors to poor air quality.

 The good news is that all responsible European manufacturers (like Charnwood) who wish to distribute their products in Europe and Africa will be required to meet these standards so your European product should comply by default at some point in the future.
 Products from outside the EU or UK will not be required to comply and some (hopefully very few) European manufacturers may choose to forgo the regulations for products sold outside the EU, although this would be very irresponsible.